aspose-words/Aspose.Words-Documentation/java/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-16-x-x/public-api-changes-in-aspose-words-16-1-0/_index.md

 public boolean isValid()
 {{< /highlight >}}

-Following code example shows how to use SignatureLine's properties.
+Following code example demonstrates how to use SignatureLine's properties.

 **Java**